CInet/container/README.md

 ```

 The whole image is quite big at 2.4 GiB.
 With zstd compression, it comes
 down to about 820 MiB.
+The image can be downloaded from <https://cinet.link/install>.